Birmingham... Retro Cool, Fierce Fashion and Street Realness!

 Birmingham has been my base for the remainder of this year, I have seen this city change over the last eleven months!
-This year is flying past me, it doesn't seem like two second since I returned from America!
-I'm thrilled to say that Birmingham has never looked better, mind the current phase of construction for its a 'new start' for 'new street' and that's not the half of it!
+This year is flying past me, it doesn't seem like two seconds since I returned from America!
+I'm thrilled to say that Birmingham has never looked better, mind the current phase of construction because it's a 'new start' for 'New Street' and that's not everything!

-I would have been very intrigued to see what Birmingham's original Bullring looked like but I'm a child of the new generation.
+What in the world did Birmingham's original Bullring looked like?
+I'm a child of the new generation, I need to consult the internet.
 The Selfridges department is fierce with its space-age design and facade, which really puts the cat amongst the pigeons!
 I truly love that Birmingham has risen up over the years and as a student living in this great West Midlands city I really notice this city soar due to press attention due to the new developments that have been pioneered for this city!
 The Mailbox is a great addition to Birmingham's future fashion crusade for shopping world domination, I'm just spoiled for choice!
 Birmingham is awaiting its biggest reveal in the next year or so.
-Birmingham is now a fully fledged fashion phenomenon!
-Birmingham you're a glamazon!
-You've got to sissy that walk B!
+Birmingham's now a fully fledged fashion phenomenon!
+Birmingham you're a Glamazon!
+You've got to sissy that walk Brum!